derekdileo/clima-weather-flutter/README.md

 # Clima Weather App ☁

-A Flutter project which will function as a mobile weather application.
+A mobile weather application written in Dart.

 ## Goal
 The objective of building this app is to learn about asynchronous programming in Dart.
 The app uses time-consuming tasks such as getting device location and networking to get data from the internet.